What to wear to the races this year

 These codes are celebrated and encouraged, and this all adds to the sense of occasion.
 But they are not actually official codes at all.
 For example, Derby Day’s signature theme appears to have evolved from a competition in 1960.
 Sponsored by whisky-maker James Buchanan and Co. the competition offered a prize for the best black and white ensemble.

 Instead of specifying hem length for women, the VRC bans casual attire.
-It also allows women to wear pants.
+It also allows women to wear pants, though jeans, jodhpurs, tracksuits, leather pants, untailored pants, and shorts are forbidden.
 This strikes the balance between freedom of expression and maintaining the high standards of the event.

 Why have a Members’ dress code?